Cubs starters want more innings but must earn them first

 “I think they’ve been given all the opportunity to pitch as long as they should be pitching in these games to this point,” Maddon said.
 “As we pitch better, they’ll pitch longer into the game.
 It’s pretty simple stuff.”

-According to ESPN Stats and Information, the top four Cubs starters -- Jon Lester, Jake Arrieta, Lackey and Hendricks -- all average just fewer than six innings per start.
+According to ESPN Stats & Information, the top four Cubs starters -- Jon Lester, Jake Arrieta, Lackey and Hendricks -- all average just less than six innings per start.
 It’s their pitches per start, based on those innings, that is interesting: Lester averages the most, 104.3; Lackey is at 99.2 pitches, followed by Arrieta at 95 and Hendricks at 93.5.
 That’s a lot of pitches without completing six innings.
-And it’s not like they’re passing the eye test, so Maddon might not be wrong in saying they have to earn it.
+And it’s not as if they’re passing the eye test, so Maddon might not be wrong in saying they have to earn it.
 Even Hendricks understands the need for more efficiency.

-“We need to start taking more of the workload and getting deeper into games,” Hendricks stated.
+“We need to start taking more of the workload and getting deeper into games,” Hendricks said.
 “That starts with getting quicker outs, pounding the zone earlier.”

 Maddon has often had to push back against his veteran staff, as pulling guys such as Lackey, Lester and Arrieta can require some explaining.
-Sometimes, he simply needs to pinch-hit for them when the Cubs are trailing early in games (as has happened often this year), while other times the manager is reluctant to send his starter out for another inning in fear of a high pitch count forcing a mid-inning change with men on base.
+Sometimes, he simply needs to pinch hit for them when the Cubs are trailing early in games (as has happened often this year), while other times the manager is reluctant to send his starter out for another inning in fear of a high pitch count forcing a mid-inning change with men on base.

 “I don’t want our guys coming into a bad inning,” Maddon said.